 sun domain only to trigger automations on the `azimuth attribute, then you possible are not interested in the logbook entries for sun rise and sun set.

 It is possible to add custom entries to the logbook by using the script component to fire an event.

-# Example configuration.yaml entry script: add_logbook_entry: alias: Add Logbook sequence: - event: LOGBOOK_ENTRY event_data: name: Kitchen message: is being used # Optional entity_id: light.kitchen domain: light
+# Example configuration.yaml entry script: add_logbook_entry: alias: Add Logbook sequence: - service: logbook.log data_template: name: Kitchen message: is being used # Optional entity_id: light.kitchen domain: light